 For differential gene expression analysis, reads were counted into exons using HTSeq-count from the HTSeq Python package (55).
-Comparison between wt (NPL3) and each of the three npl3 mutants was performed with the R/Bioconductor package DESeq2 (version 1.28.1) (56) including shrinkage of logarithmic fold changes to disregard genes with low read counts.
+Comparison between wt (NPL3) and each of the three npl3 mutants was performed with the R/Bioconductor package DESeq2 (version 1.33.4) (56), performing separate runs for 30°C and 37°C and including shrinkage of logarithmic fold changes to disregard genes with low read counts (lfcShrink).
 Log2-transformed fold changes of intron-containing and intron-less genes were compared using Wilcoxon rank-sum test.
+The results were filtered for an average TPM \geq 1.
+Regulated genes were defined by an adjusted P-value < 0.05 and an absolute fold change > 1.5.
+Venn diagrams were generated using the R package eulerr (version 6.1.1).